makerbase-mks/MKS-H43/README.md

 note:
 1. The insertion and removal of the TF card needs to be done when the power is off.
 2. During the TF card update process, do not directly unplug the TF card, which will easily cause the firmware to be destroyed.
-3. If the LCD doesn't display the blue update interface after the update begin, you should check whether the file name is wrong.
+3. If the LCD doesn't display the blue update interface after the update begin, you should check whether the name of folder is wrong.

 ## Customize MKS H43 UI and function
 If you want to customize your own UI on MKS H43, or modify some functions, you can using the "DGUS designer" to make it: